norrs/geocalendar/README.md

 * Edit locale/nb_NO/LC_MESSAGES/django.po and add your translations
 * python manage.py compilemessages

+You might ned to install the debian package "gettext" if you get 'msgfmt" not found when trying to compile the i18n messages.

 Your new translations are now ready to use :)